amiskov/cs019-ru/src/homeworks/02_nile.md

 fun recommend(title :: String, book-records :: List<File>) -> Recommendation
 ```

-`recommend` takes a book title and a list of Files and produces a `Recommendation`.
+`recommend` takes a book title and a list of `File`s and produces a `Recommendation`.
 The `Recommendation`’s names is a list of the titles of the books that are most often paired with the input book.
 The `Recommendation`’s count is the number of times the books in the names list are each paired with the input book.
 When no pairing can be found, recommend should return `recommendation(0,[list: ])`.

 ```pyret
 fun popular-pairs(records :: List<File>) -> Recommendation